sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

        VoteableStructKey => VoteableValue,
     }

+    ; A NoteSection is used to convey information about the voter and ; its vote that is not actually voted on.
+    NoteSection = {
+       ; Information about the voter itself
+       voter : VoterSection,
+       ; Information that the voter used when assigning flags.
+       ? flag-thresholds : { tstr => any },
+       ; Headers from the bandwidth file that the
+       ? bw-file-headers : {tstr => any },
+       ? shared-rand-commit : SRCommit,
+       * VoteableStructKey => VoteableValue,
+    }

+    ; Shared random commitment; fields are as for the current ; shared-random-commit fields.
+    SRCommit = {
+       ver : uint,
+       alg : DigestAlgorithm,
+       ident : bstr,
+       commit : bstr,
+       ? reveal : bstr
+    }

     ; the meta-section is voted on, but does not appear in the ENDIVE.
     MetaSection = {
        ; Seconds to allocate for voting and distributing signatures